-- □ Do we have appropriate accommodation to help a young person in crisis feel safe, at the same time promoting their rights, privacy and dignity? - Does the lay-out of the building enable us to accommodate young people on an emergency basis without disrupting the young people who already live there? - Do we have the staffing capacity and staff with the right skills, knowledge and experience to meet the needs and safety of the young person being admitted and our existing young people?
+- Do we have appropriate accommodation to help a young person in crisis feel safe, at the same time promoting their rights, privacy and dignity? - Are we able to accommodate young people on an emergency basis without disrupting the young people who already live there? - Do we have the staffing capacity and staff with the right skills, knowledge and experience to meet the needs and safety of the young person being admitted and our existing young people?